-2.1 The site is crossed, north to south, by a line of overhead power cables carrying electricity at a voltage of 66kV.
+- 2.1 Continuing from phase one, the site is crossed, north to south, by a line of overhead power cables carrying electricity at a voltage of 66kV.
 Western Power Distribution Limited has confirmed that the cables can be diverted into an underground route through the development.
-Should it prove viable to divert the cables underground, the cable routes would follow proposed footpaths, verges, open spaces and public areas.

-- 2.2 At each end of any diverted cables the line would revert to an overhead situation.
-This would necessitate the erection of termination poles and stays.
-Early indications are that these poles and stays would not create an undue constraint to development. - 2.3 The site is crossed, north-west to south-east, by a line of overhead power cables carrying electricity at a voltage of 11kV.
-Throughout its length, three lateral lines run to pole-mounted, step-down transformers.
-Western Power Distribution Limited has confirmed that the cables can be diverted into underground routes through the development.
-The cable routes would follow proposed footpaths, verges, open spaces and public areas. - 2.4 In a number of instances, at each end of the diverted cables the line will revert to an overhead situation.
-This will necessitate the erection of termination poles and stays.
-Early indications are that these poles and stays will not create an undue constraint to development. - 2.5 The diverted 11kV cables through the site will form the basis of the development's HV power network and will loop into a number of new, local substations.
-Western Power Distribution Limited has indicated that their existing network has capacity to serve between 200/300 new dwellings without any undue alterations or off-site reinforcements. - 2.6 Future electricity supplies may involve reinforcement works to the Redditch primary substation but Western Power Distribution Limited has stated that it cannot consider this in detail until firmer details on the likely rate of increased demand is known and an assessment made of the overall demand at the time of requirement.
+Should it prove viable to divert the cables underground, the cable routes would follow proposed footpaths, verges, open spaces and public areas. - 2.2 Diversion at its northern extremity within the phase would entail the removal of any termination pole and stays, erected during phase one.
+At the southern end of the diverted cables the line would revert to an overhead situation.
+This would necessitate the erection of a termination pole and stays.
+Early indications are that any pole and stays will not create an undue constraint to development. - 2.3 In the south-west corner the site is crossed, west to east, by a line of overhead power cables carrying electricity at a voltage of 11kV.
+These power cables serve third party properties not within the development area.
+Although Western Power Distribution Limited has confirmed that the cables can be diverted into underground routes through the development, retention of the cables in their current location would not unduly constrain the development.
+However, should the cables be diverted the cable routes would follow proposed footpaths, verges, open spaces and public areas. - 2.4 Future electricity supplies may involve reinforcement works to the Redditch primary substation but Western Power Distribution Limited has stated that it cannot consider this in detail until firmer details on the likely rate of increased demand is known and an assessment made of the overall demand at the time of requirement.
 Western Power Distribution Limited does not consider that there would be any significant constraint to future development due to lack of power supplies.